robertdevore/widget-usage-tracker-for-elementor/README.md

 Absolutely!
 The plugin is open-source and fully customizable.
 Feel free to fork the repository and modify it to suit your specific needs.

+### What happens when I uninstall the plugin?

+Upon uninstallation, the plugin will clean up by removing its custom database tables (`wut_widget_usage_counts` and `wut_widget_usage_posts`) and clearing any scheduled cron events related to widget usage tracking.

 ## Contributing

 Contributions are welcome!
 Whether it's reporting a bug, suggesting a feature, or submitting a pull request, your input is valuable.